kf1day/ampere/README.md

 ## Synopsis
-Application subscripes Asterisk's Management Interface (AMI) security events.
+Application subscribes Asterisk's Management Interface (AMI) security events.
-There is a table of fines for each host, which increases on any suspicious activity, increament depends on status of event.
+There is a table of penalties for each host.
+In case of any suspicious activity the penalty raises, increment depends on the status of event.
-Legal event (such as successful auth) removes fines.
+Legal event (such as successful auth) removes penalties.
-If fines are too high, host is blocking in configured chain via `iptables` syscall.
+If penalties are too high, host is blocking in configured chain via `iptables` syscall.
-Each violator stores in sqlite database.
+Each violator is stored in SQLite database.
-Chain is flushing on application start, then stored rules are set.
+Chain is flushing on application start, then saved rules are applying again.

 ## Dependencies: